Team Alberta Beach

 The 2019 Competition group selected in June will attend a training camp in Calgary July 29 to August 2 and then compete in the Provincial Championships in Calgary August 3-4.
 The Competition Group will then travel to Nationals (Toronto) on August 11 from Calgary and practice prior to competing in nationals.
 Athletes will fly back to Calgary or Edmonton the evening of August 18.

 2019 Western Canada Summer Games (Athletes born in 2001 or later)

 Selection Dates: June 1-2 (Calgary)

-Two athletes per gender will be selected to represent Alberta at the Western Canada Games in Swift Current, August 8-13.
-Selections will take place June 1-2 in Calgary.
-Interested athletes should contact Ray Sewell: email@example.com (403-202-6541)
+Four athletes per gender will be selected to represent Alberta at the Western Canada Games in Swift Current, August 8-13.
+Selections will take place June 1-2 in Calgary at the 18U Team AB Beach tryout.
+From this tryout four athletes will be selected to the WCSG Beach Program.
+Interested athletes should contact Ray Sewell: firstname.lastname@example.org (403-202-6541)

 2019 20U Beach Canada Cup (athletes born in 1999 and 2000)